 Or, for example, if a person who is allergic to insect stings is stung while working outdoors, there is need to have help from a co-worker and to have an epinephrine auto-injector close by.
 This situation could have other hazards that contribute to the severity of the situation such as working alone, or working at heights (e.g., the person reacts so severely that they cannot inject him/her self, or a person faints from a reaction and falls from a ladder).

 During a reaction, it may not be possible for the person to inject the drug themselves.
-Make sure immediate co-workers know how to recognize signs of a reaction, where the auto-injector is located, and how to use it.
-Co-workers should also know how to call for first aid personnel or for outside emergency responders.
+Make sure immediate co-workers know how to recognize signs of a reaction, where the auto-injector is located, and appropriate training on how to use it.
+Co-workers should know how to call for first aid personnel or for outside emergency responders.

 In some cases where exposure to an allergen is possible, it may be necessary to assign that person to other duties.
 For example, if the person has a severe allergy to bee or wasp stings, consider assigning that individual to other duties, away from the area with a hive or nest (especially if the work involves disturbing the hive or nest).
 Or, if the workplace serves food (or has a social “pot luck” event), be sure to inform participants that there is a food allergy in advance, avoid cross contamination, and label all foods regarding their ingredients.